There is a daily overnight Penang Bangkok Train if you want to travel from Thailand to Malaysia by train and vice versa.

 These services are operated by SRT (State Railway of Thailand) and not KTMB ( Malaysian Railways).

-are the best by far and are much bigger than the upper beds.
+The lower beds are the best by far and are much wider than the upper beds.

-To buy tickets for the train from Penang to Bangkok the best thing is to head to the small KTM office on Penang Island.
+To buy tickets for the train from Penang to Bangkok there is no need to go to the Butterworth station as you can buy your train tickets in George Town at the small KTM office on Penang Island.

 If you are buying train ticket from Thailand to Penang you can purchase your tickets at any railway station in Thailand.